Avokadoen/changelog_writer/readme.md

                         can be any of:
                         of types defined in repo config file

-init                    creates a new config file from default
+-i | --init             creates a new config file from default
                         (?maybe insert git hook to check for valid commit message or is it too intrusive?)
 </pre>